Here's when a major railway line will be closed between Portsmouth and London Waterloo

-Railway closures: Here is when works will close a major line between Portsmouth and London Waterloo, affecting Havant and Petersfield
+Railway closures: Here is when works will close a major line between Portsmouth and London Waterloo, affecting Havant and Petersfield, as part of £95m revamp

-PLANNED maintenance works from Network Rail will shut a major railways line in Portsmouth.
+PLANNED maintenance works from Network Rail will shut a major railway line in Portsmouth.

 Selected services between Portsmouth Harbour and London Waterloo will be affected by the closures.